 For more information on how non-developers can contribute to a hackathon, please explore these two links.

-The teams themselves 'own' the projects unless they make them open source.
+The teams themselves 'own' the projects and intellectual property.
 We wouldn't have it any other way.

-You can try find a team using hackathon match or devpost, but you can decide at any point during the event what you'd like to work on.
+You can try find a team using devpost or pitching your idea in Slack, but you can decide at any point during the event what you'd like to work on.

-We are not, we're a student / practitioner hackathon.
+We are not.
+We're a student / practitioner hackathon, run by non-students.
 We love MLH though!

 Please contact firstname.lastname@example.org if you have any questions or concerns.